-- Sign up for free credit score providers, like Credit Karma and Credit Sesame.
+- Sign up for free credit score providers, like Credit Karma and Credit Sesame, and even Upgrade, who helps with personal loans too.
 They provide educational credit scores that roughly approximate your actual FICO score.
 They also provide the credit report details that affect your score.

 - Take advantage of any offers by existing lenders or banks to provide your free credit score.

 - You can get an official copy of your credit report once each year, for each of the three major credit bureaus, Equifax, Transunion, and Experian, through a site known as AnnualCreditReport.com.
 They are the only service officially authorized to provide your report from each of the three major credit bureaus.

 Credit Sesame takes checking your credit score to a new level by showing a breakdown of your score’s elements and offering suggestions — accounts you could open or close — to improve your credit score.